PlaustralCL/private-events/README.md

 - Show all of the events that a user is hosting or attending
 - Allow specific users to be invited to the event when it is created
 - Edit events, including who is invited
+- Use Stimulus to make the menu interactive on mobile

 A [live demo](https://ancient-lowlands-33809.herokuapp.com/) of the site is on Heroku.
 If you wish to try the features without creating a new user you can use the following:
 - email: user@example.com